 Revelstoke Hiking – via Helicopter

-Imagine being dropped off high in the mountains to start your day off hiking.
-All heli hiking and mountaineering days can be tailored to individual desires; anything from wildflower carpeted meadows to glaciers and peak ascents to amazing family hiking days.
+Imagine being dropped off high in the mountains to kick start your day of hiking.
+All heli hiking and mountaineering days can be tailored to individual groups; anything from wildflower carpeted meadows to glaciers and peak ascents to amazing family hiking days.
 Heli Hiking requires no special skills.
 It combines the thrill of a helicopter ride with a Revelstoke hiking or walking experience that you choose – from leisurely to challenging – and a range of alpine terrain that never fails to inspire.

 Where can I find more information about Revelstoke hiking?

 Grab a copy of the Revelstoke Hiking Map at the Revelstoke Visitor Information Centre, or download it HERE.
-There is a great website that goes into fine details of every possibly hike available: Revelstoke Hiking – Online Trail Guide
+There is also a great website that goes into greater detail of every possibly hike available: Revelstoke Hiking – Online Trail Guide

 Will I see bears while out hiking in Revelstoke?

 The Columbia Mountains and Revelstoke’s trails are home to lots of wildlife, including black and grizzly bears.
 Read Parks Canada’s bear safety primer here.
 Check with park staff when you arrive in the park about bear sightings and trail alerts.
-Ask park staff or read Bears and People to learn more about reducing your risk of encountering bears when camping in the backcountry or what to do if you encounter a bear.
-Here are some of our tips for Happy Hiking in Bear Country!
+Ask park staff to learn more about reducing your risk of encountering bears when camping in the backcountry or what to do if you encounter a bear.

 Revelstoke Hiking – Locals Tip